dex4er/tf/README.md

 The command concatenatest second and rest arguments into one.

+The resource is shown when `-show` argument was used.

 ### `tf init`

 The same as `terraform init -upgrade` with less verbose output.